-The most popular sections of the beach are near Fisherman's Wharf in Monterey and just off CA Hwy 1 in Seaside near the Monterey Beach Resort.
+The most popular sections of the beach are near Fisherman's Wharf in Monterey and just off California Highway 1 in Seaside near the Monterey Beach Resort.

-You can also travel from one end of the beach to the other on the Monterey Bay Coastal Trail, an 18-mile long, paved trail that stretches from Castroville to Pacific Grove, following the old Southern Pacific railroad tracks that once ran to Cannery Row.
+You can also travel along the beach on the Monterey Bay Coastal Trail.
+It's an 18-mile long, paved trail that stretches from Castroville to Pacific Grove, following the old Southern Pacific railroad tracks that once ran to Cannery Row.

 What is There to Do at Monterey State Beach?

-The area near Fisherman's Wharf is good for fishing, kayaking or for playing in the sand.
+Near Fisherman's Wharf, you can go fishing, kayaking or play in the sand.
 The beach slopes gradually in this area, making it a favorite place for water recreation.

 Paragliders often launch from sand dunes on the Seaside end of Monterey State Beach.
 You may see them hanging in the air as you drive along Highway One.

-At the Seaside section of the beach, lifeguards are often on duty, but strong rip currents make swimming, wading and surfing unsafe.
-This area is better for walking, building sand castles, beach combing or flying a kite.
+At the Seaside section of the beach, strong rip currents can make swimming, wading and surfing unsafe.
+Lifeguards are often on duty, but the area is better for walking, building sand castles, beach combing, or flying a kite.

 What You Need to Know Before You Go to Monterey State Beach

 Even though it's a state park, Monterey State Beach has no entrance fee.
-You may have to pay to park if you go to the are near the wharf, though.
+You may have to pay to park if you go to the area near the wharf.